amElliotCheung/Ho/progress.md

 ## Current
-- added functions to compiler and VM
+- change ip to a local variable in vm.Run()
+-
 #### some data structures used
 in compiler
 ``` go